muni-corn/silverfox/README.md

     envelope assets:checking food   -50
 ```

-Since this transaction includes two postings from assets,
+If `assets:checking` and `assets:cash` both have `food`
-mvelopes can't infer which account from which to use an
+envelopes, mvelopes can't infer which account from which to
-envelope.
-We tell mvelopes which envelope to use (and how
+use an envelope.
+We tell mvelopes which envelope to use (and
-much money) with this syntax:
+how much money) with this syntax:

 ```
 envelope <account> <envelope_name> <amount>
 ```

-Once again, `<amount>` needs at least two spaces before it
-so that mvelopes can parse it.
-Also, if `<envelope_name>`
-contains spaces, it should be wrapped in double quotes.

 ## Fun facts